 Audit observations and recommendations require prompt resolution and implementation of corrective action to ensure compliance with statutes, policies, regulations, and best practices.
-The Open Audit Observation Management Corporate Policy and Procedure (Policy) addresses the process administered by the Office of the Internal Auditor (OIA) for follow-up, escalation, and resolution of audit observations and recommendations.
+The Open Items Management Corporate Policy and Procedure (Policy) addresses the Office of the Internal Auditor (OIA) process for follow-up, escalation, and resolution of audit observations and recommendations.

-The Open Audit Observation Management process has been established to ensure that management action plans have been effectively implemented or that management has accepted the risk of not acting on audit results as per the International Standards for the Professional Practice of Internal Auditing Standard 2500.
+The Open Items Management process has been established to ensure that management action plans have been effectively implemented or that management has accepted the Risk of not acting on audit results by the Global Internal Audit Standards - Standard 15.2 Confirming the Implementation of Recommendations and Action Plans.